 Vermont Unemployment Resources

-Options for Unemployment Benefits Extensions in Vermont
+Learn About Requesting an Unemployment Benefits Extension in Vermont

 For a Vermont unemployment extension to be in effect, here are a few things that need to be in motion with the federal and state government.